 The role of volunteer representative for AMEND was something I knew I wanted to do from early on following my diagnosis as there has been a clear gap in Scotland and I now feel the time is right for me to take on this role.
 I have had amazing support from the information provided by AMEND and from Kym Winter the AMEND Counsellor and I hope my new role will only enhance the support and information that AMEND provides, for those of us in Scotland.

-The first meeting for Scotland will probably be in Sterling on Saturday 26th October, 10:30-12:30
+The next meeting for Scotland will probably be in Glasgow on Saturday 28th March, 1:30-4:30pm

 To book your place(s), please click here